-My grateful appreciation to Peter Clothier for answering my questions about his book of essays, MIND WORK: Shedding Delusions on the Path to the Creative Core, and for giving Creativity Portal® permission to reprint and share the excerpts Today Is Thine: Tempus Fugit and Not Just a Number with our authentic-seeking creative community.
+My grateful appreciation to Peter Clothier for answering these questions about his book of essays, Mind Work: Shedding Delusions on the Path to the Creative Core, and for permission to reprint several thought provoking pieces including Today Is Thine: Tempus Fugit and Not Just a Number on Creativity Portal.

 A: Authenticity is the process by which I pay mindful attention to what is going on at any given moment in my heart and mind, in order to connect through them with my fellow beings in the world.
 It's a process because it is never static, but constantly in flux.
 Authenticity is something bigger than honesty, because it's a window to the soul.
 It's the revelation of the fullness of a being, nothing held back, nothing distorted, nothing unsaid.

 A: From earliest days, as a poet, my work has been a medium through which I seek to find the truth about myself and put it out into the world.
 I learned a long time ago from a Huichol Indian shaman that they do not, in their culture as we do in our Western traditions, "give" a name to a child.
 Instead they ask the child: Tell me who you are.
 This is what I ask of myself and other creative people, so that we can share our humanity and learn from each other.
 As a writer, I have always followed the adage: How do I know what I think 'til I see what I say?
 Writing is a journey into the selfnot for the sake of self but in order to become a better and more generous human being.
 The more I know about who I amincluding the less glamorous and less laudable parts!the more I have to share; and the more I know what work remains to be done.